Chicken Korma vs. Tikka Masala: What Makes Them Different?

 If you use dry korma masala, you need to make the sauce yourself.
 The masala acts as the spices in the sauce.
 First, you must put some oil in the pan and let it heat up.
 Then add ginger, garlic, onions, and some yogurt.

-Then we add the dry masala, which gives it the taste required.
-Shan Masala is the best quality imported masala with no added preservatives or food coloring, which provides it with the best flavor and makes it healthy!
+Then, add the dry masala, which gives it the taste required.
+Shan Masala is the best quality imported masala with no added preservatives or food coloring, providing the best flavor and making it healthy!

 Dry Tikka Masala